Some finiteness results for groups of automorphisms of manifolds: Homologically and homotopically finite type spaces

 We continue with the proof that $\cat{HFin} \cap \{\text{$\pi_1$ is finite}\} \subset \cat{Fin}$.

 \begin{lemma} If $X \in \cat{HFin}$ and each component is simply-connected, then $X \in \cat{Fin}$.\end{lemma}

 \begin{proof} Without loss of generality $X$ is path-connected.
 Our proof is by induction over $n$ of the statement that $\pi_i$ with $i \leq n$ is finitely generated.
 The initial case $n = 1$ follows from the fact that $X$ is simply-connected.
-Suppose we have proven the case $n$, then we will prove the case $n+1$.